-There always seems to be depressing headlines in the news, but I heard a story this week about some good news.
+There always seems to be depressing headlines in the news, but here’s a story about some good news.
 It’s the story of a modern day Good Samaritan (the original, in case you wanted to look it up, is in the book of Luke 10:30-37).
-The story comes from my mother, and it was too good not to share.
+The story came from my mother, and it was too good not to share.

-My mother is 92 years old.
-Unless I have a reason to be out of town, each week I take my mother to do her shopping, visit the doctor and provide company and transportation for any other errands that she needs done.
-During the week, however, she likes to as she says, “Walk up to my little store,” to buy odds and ends.
+Unless I had a reason to be out of town, each week I would take my mother to do her grocery shopping, visit the doctor and provide company and transportation for any other errands that she needed.
+During the week, however, she liked to walk up to her “little store,” as she called it, to buy odds and ends.

-Last week she walked up to the store, but when she went to pay for her groceries, she was short about three dollars.
+Having walked to the store, she went to pay for her groceries, but she was short about three dollars.
 The only solution to pay for the groceries was to take off the items she could do without.
-With being a diabetic she needs rubbing alcohol to cleanse her skin before she takes her blood and her insulin.
+With being a diabetic she needed rubbing alcohol to cleanse her skin before she takes her blood and her insulin.
 She still had some alcohol at home, so she put that back.
 She also put back a package of jambalaya.
 By taking off these items, she was able to bring the new total to the amount of cash she had with her.

 My mother was so touched by her gesture that she decided to go back to the store and give the cashier a five dollar bill to keep on hand just in case the same happened to someone else if they didn’t have enough money for all of their groceries.

 Have you practiced or experienced an act of random kindness from a Good Samaritan?
-If so, please share it in the comment box.
+If so, please share it in the comment box below.